 The compartment below the Main Deck (also synonymous with lower hold and lower lobe).

-The Ministry of Agriculture and Forestry (MAF) is the state sector organisation of New Zealand which deals with matters relating to agriculture, forestry and bio-security often referred to as the Quarantine Service in other countries.
+The Ministry for Primary Industries (MPI) is the state sector organisation of New Zealand which deals with matters relating to agriculture, forestry and bio-security often referred to as the Quarantine Service in other countries.

 The deck on which the major portion of payload is carried, normally known as Upper Deck of an airplane.
 The full cargo freighter aircraft has it entire upper deck equipped for main deck type of containers/pallets while Combi aircraft uses it rear part of the upper deck for cargo loading.
 There is no upper deck or main deck type of container/pallet at passenger aircraft.